elephantscale/es-training-new/secure-coding/slides/Secure-Design.md

 ## Secure Requirements

 - Security requirements _must_ be part of the requirements for the project
-- Includes prioritized assessment of potential attackers
+- Includes prioritized assessment of potential attackers during the product lifecycle
-  - Individual hackers
-  - Criminal or corporate attackers
-  - Nation State attackers
 - Inventory of attacks that should be expected
-- Threat analysis
+- A robust and thorough threat analysis
 - Requirements from all security stakeholders
 - Government and industry standards and requirements
   - Eg. NSA Cyber Security Standards